ntnu-arl/drpm/README.md

-# DRPM: Degeneracy Resilient Point-to-Plane Error Miniimization
+# DRPM: Degeneracy Resilient Point-to-Plane Error Minimization

 A probabilistic method to detect and handle degeneracies in point-to-plane error minimization for LiDAR SLAM.